edgeworx/docs/content/en/docs/ai/build.md

 linkTitle: "Build"
 ---
 It’s easy to build a Darcy AI application but how do you get started?
-Here’s an example application that introduces all of the main concepts you will need for building your own application.
-Start by following along!
+Here’s an example application that introduces each of the main concepts you will need for building your own application.
+Start by following along.

 ## What you will accomplish